holdennix/handbook/1DMotion.md

 ## Acceleration

 Just as we said position can change over time, so can velocity.
 We call this acceleration.
-When you press the gas pedal on your car, you are increasing the speed you are travelling at, and therefore accelerating the car.
+When you press the gas pedal on your car, you are increasing the speed you are traveling at, and therefore accelerating the car.
 Acceleration has units of meters per second, per second, or $\frac{m}{s^2}$.
 For now, we will always assume a constant acceleration.

 $$